MicrosoftDocs/sdk-api/sdk-api-src/content/shellapi/nf-shellapi-extractassociatediconw.md

 Type: <b>HICON</b>

 If the function succeeds, the return value is an icon handle.
-If the icon is extracted from an associated executable file, the function stores the full path and file name of the executable file in the string pointed to by <i>lpIconPath</i>, and stores the icon's identifier in the variable pointed to by <i>lpiIcon</i>.
+If the icon is extracted from an associated executable file, the function stores the full path and file name of the executable file in the string pointed to by <i>lpIconPath</i>, and stores the icon's identifier in the <b>WORD</b> pointed to by <i>lpiIcon</i>.

 If the function fails, the return value is <b>NULL</b>.